autom8ter/queuerpc/README.md

 }
 ```

-a type safe client and server will be generated:
+a type safe client and server will be generated when using protoc-gen-queuerpc:

 ```go
 package v1